n1ru4l/envelop/packages/plugins/generic-auth/README.md

 There are several possible flows for using this plugin (see below for setup examples):

 - **Option #1 - Complete Protection**: protected the entire GraphQL schema from unauthenticated access.
+Allow unauthenticated access for certain fields by annotating them with a `@skipAuth` directive or `skipAuth` field extension.
-- **Option #2 - Manual Validation**: the plugin will just resolve the user and injects it into the `context` without validating the user.
+- **Option #2 - Manual Validation**: the plugin will just resolve the user and injects it into the `context` without validating access to schema field.
-- **Option #3 - Automatic validation using GraphQL directives**: Look for `@auth` directive and automatically protect specific GraphQL fields.
+- **Option #3 - Granular field access by using schema field directives or field extensions**: Look for an `@auth` directive or `auth` extension field and automatically protect those specific GraphQL fields.

 ## Getting Started